spiffe/spiffe.io/content/spire/try/getting-started-linux.md

 However, to get a simple deployment up and running for demonstration purposes, you need only go through steps 1, 2, and 3.

-To configure the items in steps 1, 2, and 3, edit the server’s configuration file, located in **/opt/spire/conf/server/server.conf**.
+To configure the items in steps 1 and 2, edit the server’s configuration file, located in **/opt/spire/conf/server/server.conf**.

 If you choose to change the default data directory, you do this at the command line.